Colorado School of Mines: Statistics

 Biography

-Shane Bannister Carwin is an American former mixed martial artist who competed in the Heavyweight division of the Ultimate Fighting Championship (UFC).
-He is a former Interim UFC Heavyweight Champion.
+Shane Bannister Carwin is an American former mixed martial artist who competed in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Heavyweight Champion.
 He is considered to be one of the hardest hitting athletes to ever fight in the UFC.

 Born in